 Hood College maintains its historical affiliation with the United Church of Christ.
 A College Chaplain is available to serve in ministry with students, staff, and faculty.
 There are abundant opportunities for religious activity and worship in various faith communities in and around Hood College.
 Each semester there are new possibilities for spiritual nurture and growth.
-Some of these include Bible study, Communion Group, Retreats, Prayer, Spiritual Direction, Service Projects and Workcamps, Anointing, and Pastoral Counseling and Care.
+Some of these include Bible study, Communion Group, Retreats, Prayer, Spiritual Direction, Service Projects and Workcamps, Anointing, and Pastoral Care.

-Fall semester begins with Opening Chapel and Convocation.
-Catholic Mass is celebrated on Sundays, there is an active chapter of Intervarsity Christian Fellowship, and a Jewish Student Union.
-Significant worship services and events during the year include the celebration of the Jewish Festival of Booths, Fall Family Worship, Messiab Concerts, Candlelight Christmas Vespers, Holocaust Museum Visits, Ash Wednesday Observance, Liberation of the Black Mind Weekend, Affirmation Service for Gay, Lesbian and Bisexual Students, Healing Service for Survivors of Abuse, Passover Seder, and a Baccalaureate Service at the close of every year.
+Fall semester begins with Opening Chapel, a candle lighting ceremony at Convocation.
+Catholic Mass is celebrated on Sundays; there is an active chapter of Intervarsity Christian Fellowship, a Muslim Student Association, Jewish Student Union and the performing group, Gospel Ensemble.
+Worship and religious events during the year include the Fall Family Worship, Messiah Concerts, a campus-wide Ramadan Fast, Candlelight Vespers, trips to a Buddhist Temple and the Holocaust Museum, Ash Wednesday Observance, Liberation of the Black Mind Worship Service, Service of Affirmation for Gay Students, Gospel Jubilee, Healing Service for Survivors of Abuse, and the Passover Seder.
+A Baccalaureate Service closes each year.